glennhickey/progressiveCactus/README.md

 Location of the output alignment in HAL (Hierarchical ALignment) format.
 This is a compressed file that can be accessed via the [HAL Tools](https://github.com/glennhickey/hal/blob/master/README.md)

+### Resuming existing jobs

+Progressive Cactus will try whenever possible to resume previsouly started jobs.
+If it detects a jobTree/ subdirectory in the working directory with evidence of an incomplete run, it will try to use jobTree's resume functionality to pick up exactly where it left off.
+If this behavior leads to problems, or is not desired, then it can be prevented by removing the jobTree subdirectory.
+Casual users are advised to just remove it.

+If Progressive Cactus detects that some sub-alignments in the working directory have already been successfully completed, it will skip them by default.
+For example, if the last attempt crashed when aligning the human-chimp ancestor to gorilla, then rerunning will not recompute the human-chimp alignment.
+To force re-alignment of already-completed subalignments, use the `--overwrite` option or erase the working directory.

+Progressive Cactus will always attempt to rerun the HAL exporter after alignmenet is completed.
+Even if the alignment has not changed.

 #### General Options

 **`--configFile=CONFIGFILE`**